-v.
-Highlight the program outcomes and delivery methods.
+iv.
+Highlight the program outcomes and delivery methods

-Courses in the program will employ a variety of delivery methods in order to achieve the program outcomes.
+Courses in the program will employ a variety of delivery methods.
 The predominant methods will consist of:

 - Face-to-face lectures/tutorials/workshops at the campus in Burlington while drawing upon CSU's leading edge expertise in new technologies to access teaching and learning resources.
-To facilitate access to these technologies, each enrolled student is required to have a laptop with internet connectivity - Distance education where students will study online with the support of print-based study notes and text books.
-Students will have electronic access to both faculty and other students as well as CSU's vast online collection of library materials and resources. - Those students choosing to undertake the year of study in China and/or those choosing a semester at CSU in Australia, will have the opportunity to live and learn in another culture and environment.
+To facilitate access to these technologies, each enrolled Candidate is required to have a laptop with internet connectivity. - Connection and contact through CSU's on-line course platform, Interact, with access available wherever there is internet connectivity. - In-school instruction, observation and practice teaching in cooperation with the local School Boards.